tagion/tagion/docs/docs/protocols/dart/_block_file_recycler.md

 | `next`        | `Index` | `"next"` | Points to next index  |
 | `size`        | `uint`  | `"size"` | Size of the field     |

 As it can be seen the `index` is not saved in the `HiBONRecord`.
-This is because it is not neccesary in order to produce the list of [RecycleSegments](https://ddoc.tagion.org/tagion.dart.Recycler.RecycleSegment.html)
+This is because it is not necessary in order to produce the list of [RecycleSegments](https://ddoc.tagion.org/tagion.dart.Recycler.RecycleSegment.html)
 .

 The RecycleSegments are stored in a [RedBlackTree](https://dlang.org/phobos/std_container_rbtree.html) in memory called [indices](https://ddoc.tagion.org/tagion.dart.Recycler.Indices.html).